The Power of Two-sided Recruitment in Two-sided Markets: Summary

 \section{Summary}

 In this paper we prove Bulow-Klemperer-style results in two-sided markets.
 When the buyer distribution FSD the seller distribution, we show that a deterministic, DSIC, IR, BB and prior-independent mechanism with constant additional agents achieved GFT at least the first-best GFT in the original market.
 Here a constant number of buyers and sellers are both added to the market.
-While \citet{BabaioffGG20} study the problem where only the larger side of the market is augmented (buyers are augmented with the assumption of $m\geq n$), it is an interesting direction to study the problem where only the smaller side of the market is allowed to augment.
+While Babaioff, Goldner, and Gonczarowski \cite{BabaioffGG20} study the problem where only the larger side of the market is augmented (buyers are augmented with the assumption of $m\geq n$), it is an interesting direction to study the problem where only the smaller side of the market is allowed to augment.
 Intuitively, augmenting to the smaller side of the market is more efficient in increasing the trade size and GFT.
 Results in this direction yet remain open.
-Moreover, we provide a parameterized result for general distributions.
-The number of additional agents in our result depends not only on the parameter $r$, but also logarithmically on the ratio of the market sizes, i.e.~$\log(m/n)$.
-It is an interesting open question to show an upper bound that is independent of the number of agents.
+Finally, we prove that adding independent agents agnostic to the (arbitrarily correlated) original market such that $F_{B,i}^{-1}(1-\gamma) \geq F_{S,j}^{-1}(\gamma)$ help the prior-independent trade reduction mechanism obtain a $(1-\eps)$-approximation to the optimal GFT.
+While we prove that $O(1/\eps \gamma^2)$ agents suffices, the lower bound we construct requires only $\Omega(1/\eps\gamma)$ agents.
+Closing this gap is also an interesting direction.